Lindt Chocolate Museum Zürich, Switzerland: What You Can Expect on Your Visit

 However, after visiting, I think you can take longer because there isn’t anyone rushing you or checking how long a single visitor has been on the tour.

-Final Thoughts on a Visit to Lindt Chocolate Museum
+Final Thoughts on a Visit to the Lindt Chocolate Museum

 We quickly left and walked along the riverbank and the Quaibrücke Zurich bridge.
 After the chocolate tour, I suggest enjoying a nearby free activity.